OP 67.01: Campus Mail Services

 (a) MailTech will keep sufficient postage funds in its licensed postage meters and business mail permits granted by the USPS to ensure prompt mailing.

-(c) All outgoing mail with postage applied by MailTech will be charged to the sending department as part of the monthly postage billing, with service or surcharge fees applied as determined by the administration.
-A current FOP account number or a barcode bearing a FOP account number obtained by MailTech must be provided with all outgoing mail or commercial carrier shipments.
-Mail not bearing a valid FOP account number or barcode bearing an account number may be returned for correct information.
-A shipping form for domestic or international shipping, found at https://www.depts.ttu.edu/BusinessServices/MailTech/, should be utilized for outgoing postage.
+(b) All outgoing mail with postage applied by MailTech will be charged to the sending department as part of the monthly postage billing, with service or surcharge fees applied as determined by the administration.
+A current FOP number must be provided with all outgoing mail or commercial carrier shipments.
+Mail not bearing a valid FOP number may be returned for correct information.
+A shipping form for domestic or international shipping, available on the MailTech website, should be utilized for outgoing postage or shipping labels.

-(e) Appropriate department heads or business managers will be notified when questionable use of official mail is suspected.
+(d) Appropriate department heads or business managers will be notified when questionable use of official mail is suspected.
 Investigation and action regarding the circumstances will be implemented as deemed appropriate by the department official.
 Cases involving students will be referred to the Dean of Students.

 (3) Preparation of Outgoing Domestic Mail

 (a) The sender is responsible for ensuring that outgoing mail is prepared in accordance with USPS standards, including size and addressing.
-This information is available from MailTech or the USPS website at http://www.usps.com in the Domestic Mail Manual.
+This information is available from MailTech or the USPS website in the Domestic Mail Manual.
 All mail that does not conform to prescribed standards or with deficiencies that would preclude shipment or would seriously hinder delivery will be returned to the sending department with a notification of the reason for non-shipment and a recommended remedy.
 Addresses should be printed or typed, when possible, giving a correct delivery address and code.
 Handwritten addresses are discouraged but will be accepted if legible.

-(b) As an official activity of Texas Tech University, MailTech must ensure that all mail being submitted for dispatch is of an official nature.
+(b) As an official entity of Texas Tech University, MailTech must ensure that all mail being submitted for dispatch is of an official nature.
 Therefore, all outgoing mail not bearing a valid return address will be returned to the sender for correction.

 e.
-International Mail
+International Mail and Shipping

 (3) Customs declarations will be required on certain types of international mail based on weight and content.
 Printed matter weighing 15 ounces or greater and packages, regardless of weight and content, will require a customs declaration.
 When required, the department is responsible for preparing an accurate and complete customs declaration.
-MailTech staff is not authorized to sign a customs declaration, and mail without the correct documentation will be returned to the department and/or the actual preparer.

 f.
 Commercial Carrier and Overnight Shipments